JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 from the test set by columns into a table that contains the human subject, the activity performed and the values of the features.

-3. Binds the data frames created for the test and train set into one large dataset by rows.
+3. Combines the data frames created for the test and train set into one large dataset by rows.

 **Extracts only the measurements on the mean and standard deviation for each measurement**